 A hospital can offer many things to improve the quality of care you receive.
-For example, find out if your hospital has:
+For instance, find out if your hospital has:

-- A floor or unit that does only the type of surgery you are having (For example, for hip replacement surgery, do they have a floor or unit that is used only for joint-replacement surgeries?)
+- A floor or unit that does only the type of surgery you are having.
+(For instance, for hip replacement surgery, do they have a floor or unit that is used only for joint-replacement surgeries?)